For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Adult Price: £41

-Enjoy an evening of Welsh music, culture and humour.
-The venue for the evening is the Welsh Millennium Centre, an iconic building in the fashionable Cardiff Bay area.
-After a warm reception, you'll enjoy a first-class meal of seasonal Welsh specialities, sourced and produced locally.
+Enjoy an evening of Welsh music, culture and humor.
+The venue for the evening is a stunningly-renovated deconsecrated church.
+After a warm reception, we'll enjoy a first-class meal of seasonal Welsh specialties, sourced and produced locally.
 Quality wine or soft drinks are included and the meal will be accompanied by our enchanting Welsh harpist.
 You'll then be entertained by the finest local singers presenting the beautiful music of Wales.

-A scenic drive across the mysterious moors takes us to the capital of the moors, Princetown.
-Here you’ll see the infamous prison before driving to a lovely old Inn for a drink and a delicious home-cooked dinner, followed by stories and legends about the area.
+A scenic drive across the mysterious moors takes us to the capital of the area, Princetown.
+Here we’ll see the infamous Dartmoor prison, before driving to a lovely old Inn for a drink and supper.
+Later, a Local Specialist will regale us with stories and legends about the area.

-Relax on a boat trip round the harbour of one of England’s most famous seaports.
-As your skipper commentates, you’ll see the Mayflower steps monument, where the Pilgrim Fathers set sail for America and ships sailed for Australia, New Zealand and Newfoundland and enjoy panoramic vistas of Plymouth Hoe.
-We’ll also enter the Royal Navy Dockyard, where you’ll see some of the modern vessels of the Royal Navy.
+Relax on a boat trip around the harbor of one of England’s most famous seaports.
+As the commentary unfolds, we'll see the Mayflower steps monument, where the Pilgrim Fathers set sail for America.
+We'll enjoy panoramic vistas of Plymouth Hoe before entering the Royal Navy Dockyard, where we’ll see modern vessels of the Royal Navy.

 Adult Price: £15